-About once a month a friend or colleague will ask me the very same question: “I have been wanting to take my writing to the next stage.
+About once a month a friend, colleague or stranger will ask me the very same question: “I have been wanting to take my writing to the next stage.
 How did you get started in freelance writing?“.

 Sometimes I’m tempted to say, “Just start.”
 How do you train for a marathon or big climb?
 You start running, you start climbing.

 But I know it isn’t that straight-forward.
 There are definitely some pointers I wish I had known when I started out – things I had to discover on my own in a fairly long, drawn-out process that continues to this day.
 So, I often let these curious writers treat me to coffee and I download my knowledge.
 After some time, though, these conversations became repetitive, and time-consuming for both parties, so I decided to write this article.

 These tips are based on my own personal experience.
 There are many ways of getting started in freelance writing.
 In my research I definitely looked at a few options and picked the one that resonated most with me.
 I welcome any tips from other writers out there and encourage you to use the Comments to provide your feedback.

 15 Tips for Getting Started in Freelance Writing

 You’ve probably heard it before, but spend some time writing each day.
 Sharpen your tools so that they are as effective as possible when someone is willing to give you a chance at being published.
 Tips #8 and #9 can provide you with a great platform for this.